ash-project/ash/documentation/topics/security/policies.md

 As mentioned earlier, there are two distinct types of checks - _simple_ checks and _filter_ checks.
 So far we've seen examples of both - let's look in a bit more detail.

+> #### Manual Checks {: .neutral}
+>
-(Both simple and filter checks are a subset of a third type of check - a _manual_ check - but you will almost always want to write simple or filter checks.)
+> Both simple and filter checks are a subset of a third type of check - a _manual_ check - but you will almost always want to write simple or filter checks.

 #### Simple checks